NVIDIA/deepops/docs/deepops/proxy-k8s-cluster.md

 Playbook k8s-cluster.yml
 ----------

-To prepare using proxies for the installation of DeepOps via the k8s-cluster.yml playbook, there are 2 additional seteps required.
+To prepare using proxies for the installation of DeepOps via the k8s-cluster.yml playbook, there are 2 additional steps required.
 After downloading deepops via git, edit the script `proxy.sh` before executing step `#2 Set up your provisoning machine`.
 Then after the Kubernetes cluster is up and running use the proxies to complete the additional found in `Using Kubernetes`.
 Below are the details.

 ### Edit proxy.sh
-Manually edit the file and provide the necessary values for all 3 varaibles - HTTPS_PROXY, HTTP_PROXY, NO_PROXY.
+Manually edit the file and provide the necessary values for all 3 variables - HTTPS_PROXY, HTTP_PROXY, NO_PROXY.
 The NO_PROXY variable should have a comma separated list of hostnames, IP addresses, domain names, or a mixture of both.
 Asterisks can be used as wildcards.

 ```
 # Example Proxy details